Metabyte2710/RGB/Gigabyte-RGB-Fusion-2.0.md

-Gigabyte's second generation of RGB Fusion enabled motherboards use an ITE controller that enumerates a USB device at 048D:8297.
+Gigabyte's second generation of RGB Fusion enabled motherboards use an ITE8297 controller that enumerates a USB device at 048D:8297.
 This device is controlled using the HID protocol.

 Report ID is 0xCC.
 Packet size is 23 bytes.